rust-lang/book/src/ch18-03-pattern-syntax.md

 variable you won’t use yet, such as when you’re prototyping or just starting a project.
 In this situation, you can tell Rust not to warn you about the unused variable by starting the name of the variable with an underscore.
-In Listing 18-20, we create two unused variables, but when we run this code, we should only get a warning about one of them.
+In Listing 18-20, we create two unused variables, but when we compile this code, we should only get a warning about one of them.

 <span class="filename">Filename: src/main.rs</span>